MicrosoftDocs/win32/desktop-src/wpdauto/creation-container-object.md

 ---
 title: Creation Container object
 description: The Creation Container object is used to temporarily hold properties and data that must be set during the creation of a new object.
-It does not represent an actual object on the device. ms.assetid: '6fe901a2-0702-4622-9350-d5bfd0dcc5cb'
+It does not represent an actual object on the device. ms.assetid: 6fe901a2-0702-4622-9350-d5bfd0dcc5cb
+keywords:
-keywords: ["Creation Container object WPD Automation", "Creation Container object WPD Automation , described"]
+- Creation Container object WPD Automation
+- Creation Container object WPD Automation , described
 topic_type:
 - apiref
 api_name:
 - Creation Container
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creation Container object